MicrosoftDocs/fabric-docs/docs/data-explorer/database-editor.md

 ms.prod: analytics
 ms.technology: data-explorer
 ms.topic: how-to
-ms.date: 12/07/2022
+ms.date: 12/14/2022

 # Customer intent: I want to learn how to create a database and get data into a table.
 ---

 # Create a database and get data

+In Kusto (TODO- service name), you can create workspaces.
+In those workspaces you can create databases, tables, queries, etc.

 In this article, you'll learn you how to get data in a new or an existing database.
-Once your database has data, you can proceed to query your data using Kusto Query language in a KQL queryset.
+Once your database has data, you can proceed to query your data using Kusto Query language in a KQL query set.

 ## Prerequisites

 * Power BI Premium subscription.
 For more information on Power BI Premium subscriptions, see [How to purchase Power BI Premium](/power-bi/enterprise/service-admin-premium-purchase).
 * A workspace.
 For more information on how to create a workspace, see [TODO- Trident specific workspace]().
 * A data source.

+To get data in your database, you can either [Create a new database](#create-a-new-database) or [Access an existing database](#access-an-existing-database).

 ## Create a new database